-Since the inception of the Department of Homeland Security, CBP’s Fines, Penalties and Forfeitures Division has handled seizures by U.S. Immigration and Customs Enforcement (ICE), Homeland Security Investigations (HSI), and U.S. Customs and Border Protection (CBP);.
+Since the inception of the Department of Homeland Security, CBP’s Fines, Penalties & Forfeitures Division has handled seizures by agents with Homeland Security Investigations (HSI), U.S. Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE).

-CBP processed approximately 91.1 percent of the Department of Homeland Security’s total forfeiture cases by seizing component for FYs 2014 through 2018.
-The amount of property seized can be confirmed by looking at the government’s massive database called the “Seized Asset and Case Tracking System” or “SEACATS.”
+The amount of property seized can be determined by looking at the government’s massive database called the “Seized Asset and Case Tracking System” or “SEACATS.”

 Attorney for Seizures of Currency by CBP in Florida

 The civil asset forfeiture attorneys in Tampa, FL, have represented clients in a variety of seizure cases.
 Most of these seizures were conducted with federal agents with CBP or HSI involving more than $10,000 in cash.

 No matter the value of property seized, an attorney can help you fight to get the property back with interest.

 If your property was seized by agents with Homeland Security Investigations (HSI) or U.S. Customs and Board Protection (CBP), then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL.

 Most U.S. Currency seizures by federal agents with Homeland Security Investigations (HSI) and Customs and Border Protection (CBP) occur at the airport.
 The attorneys at Sammis Law Firm are experienced in helping travelers get their money or U.S. Currency back after a CBP seizure for forfeiture.